Stasenko-Konstantin/fungsi/README.md

 # fungsi

-### It will never be finished
+### It will never be finished <br> Cause - eternal rewriting and studying

 ---

-Inspired by Racket, Clojure, Haskell, Go and maybe [Verse](https://simon.peytonjones.org/assets/pdfs/haskell-exchange-22.pdf) :).
+Inspired by Lisps, Haskell, Go and other little things :)

 - call-by-value
 - HOF and closures
 - gradual typing
+- effects (?)
 - Go interop (?)
 - macros